 Separate small scraps of paper into bowls by color.
 Next, add just enough water to cover the paper and let soak for a few minutes.
 Put the wet blue paper in the blender along with a cup of water.
 Quickly blend until it forms a blue pulp.
 Dump the pulp back into the bowl and mix in the seeds.
 Rinse the blender and then repeat with the green paper.

-Put the screen over the opening of the can and then secure with a rubber band and place the cookie cutter on top.
+Put the screen over the opening of the can and then secure it with a rubber band and place the cookie cutter on top.
 Help your child carefully spoon the blue mixture into the cookie cutter in a thin layer.
 Allow the excess water to drip into the can.
 Then, drop spoonfuls of green pulp on top to form the “continents.”
 While the mixture is still wet, carefully remove the cookie cutter and place the “Earth” in the sun to dry.
 Once mostly dry, peel the paper off the screen and press using heavy books and paper towels.

 3. Earth Day Luminary

 If using paint, have your child start by painting the outside of the jar blue.
 Let dry and then help them use the green paint to add “continents.”
+For preschoolers, trying to paint the Earth may prove a bit too tricky.
+Instead, help them add a green handprint to their blue jar.
+They’ll have fun getting their hands dirty, and you will smile knowing that you are making a keepsake you can treasure for years to come.

 To use tissue paper instead, start by tearing it into small pieces.
 Then, attach the pieces to the outside of the jar using white glue.
 Start with blue and then add green to create continents.
 Once dry, apply a clear sealant, such as Mod Podge, to the outside.

 Once the paint or glue has dried, place a tealight inside the jar and light.
 Whichever method you choose, remember to never leave the luminary burning unattended!
+The lovely luminary will glow with color, just like stained glass.

-Making Earth Day Fun with Crafts
+Making Earth Day Fun with Enjoyable Earth Day Activities